PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/01-Introduction.md

 authors.
 We will give proper acknowledgement to all who contribute to this article.

-The article is freely available to download, edit, expand upon, revise, etc.
-However, the article is licensed under the [Creative Commons Attribution ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
-Under the terms of this license, you have full access to the article but the article must retain the original author's names.
+This article is licensed under the [Creative Commons Attribution ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The article is available to download, edit, expand upon, revise, re-publish, etc. to suit your needs.
+Under the terms of the Creative Commons license, you have full access to the article but the article must retain the original author's names.

 ### Conventions